 Complex, commissioned by Giovanni II Bentivoglio, the portico of the Baraccano

-has entered the UNESCO list more for its symbolic value than for its actual
+has entered the UNESCO list both for its symbolic value than and for its actual

 beauty.
 The whole consists of an archway providing access to a complex that

 started out as a shelter for pilgrims and wayfarers, and over time was

 converted into a reception and educational centre for girls from less-favoured